BrunoMNDantas/Ranker/README.md

 ## 📌 Roadmap

-### Version 0.0.1 — Foundations (Frontend Only)
+### Version 0.0.1 — Data Foundations

-- **UI Features**: Create, edit, delete, and list ranks.
-Enter a rank to vote.
-List all votes of a ranking.
-- **Entities**: Define the basic hierarchy of Rank → Tier → Option, each with a title.
+The first step is to build a **data management interface** to visualize and manipulate the core entities.
+- **UI Features**: View, create, edit, and delete entities (Rank, Tier, Option, Vote, Assignment).
-- **Local Storage**: Use browser local storage or an in-memory store to manage data temporarily.
+- **Data Storage**: Use local storage to persist data between sessions.
+- **Goal**: Ensure all entities can be created and managed manually through the UI.

-### Version 0.0.2 — User Management
+### Version 0.0.2 — Data + Users

-- **Vote Comparison**: Allow users to compare two votes of a rank to analyze differences.
-- **Authentication**: Add login support via Google or Facebook.
+Introduce a **basic user concept** to associate entities with users, still within the context of data management.
-- **User Concept**: Simulate user ownership directly in the frontend.
-A Rank belongs to a user, and only that user can edit the Rank.
-A Vote also belongs to a user, and only that user can edit their Vote.
+- **User Ownership**: Ranks and Votes belong to a user.
+Only the user can edit their own Ranks and Votes.
-- **Guest Mode**: Guests can browse and vote, but cannot create or edit ranks.
+- **Guest Mode**: Guests can view data but cannot create or edit entities.
+- **Goal**: Simulate multi-user data management within the frontend.

-### Version 0.0.3 — Entity Expansion
+### Version 0.0.3 — Towards the Real App

-- **Extended Entities**:
-  - Rank: Title, optional description, optional image.
-  - Tier: Title, optional description, optional image.
-  - Option: Title, optional description, optional image.
+Transition from pure data management to the early structure of the final app.
+- **UI Features**: Begin implementing the real ranking interactions (assigning Options to Tiers within Votes).
+- **Entity Expansion**: Add optional descriptions and images to Ranks, Tiers, and Options.
+- **Goal**: Bridge the gap between raw entity management and the ranking experience.

 ### Version 0.0.4 — UI & Customization Enhancements
+Focus on making the experience more appealing and flexible.

-- **UI Enhancements**: More appealing design and better usability.
+- **UI Enhancements**: Improve layouts, design, and usability.
-- **Customization Options**: Entities can have custom colors and background configurations.
+- **Customization Options**: Entities can have colors and configurable backgrounds.
+- **Goal**: Move towards a polished user interface.

-### Version 0.0.5 — Responsive Experience
+### Version 0.0.5 — Responsive Experience + External Storage
+Prepare the app for broader use.

-- **Responsive Design**: Ensure layouts and components adapt to desktop, tablet, and mobile screens.
+- **Responsive Design**: Ensure layouts and components adapt to desktop, tablet, and mobile.

-- **Real-Time Updates (Simulated)**: Implement frontend-level simulations of vote updates.

-- **External Storage**: Introduce external storage integration (e.g., Firebase) for persisting data.
+- **External Storage**: Introduce integration with external storage (e.g., Firebase) for persistence.
+- **Goal**: Deliver a usable app that stores and syncs data beyond the local browser.

 ---